aliosmanyuksel/instagram_monitor/README.md

 - Anonymous download of user's story images & videos; yes, user won't know you watched their stories 😉
 - Download of user's post images & reel videos
 - Email notifications for different events (new posts, reels & stories, changed followings, followers, bio, changed profile picture, visibility, errors)
+- Telegram notifications for all events with instant message delivery and media attachments
 - Attaching changed profile pictures and stories/posts/reels images directly in email notifications
 - Displaying the profile picture and stories/posts/reels images right in your terminal (if you have *imgcat* installed)
 - Saving all user activities and profile changes with timestamps to the CSV file